 When you are walking make sure you pay attention to the ground.
 If you see a crack or a hole try to avoid this area.
 Point these areas out to your supervisor so they can look into getting them fixed.

 9. Clean Up Spills

 If you spill something, clean it up immediately.
 Do not leave it for someone else to do.
 When a spill occurs immediately place a hazard sign near the spill and get to work cleaning it up properly.

 Employees should follow certain rules when using ladders.
-Whether they are climbing up the ladder or climbing down the same rules apply.
+Whether they are climbing up the ladder or climbing down, the same ladder safety rules apply.

 Remember falls can be prevented.
 They are often due to someone being careless or clumsy.
 It is critical to pay attention to what you are doing and to survey your work area for potential hazards.
 If you see something that needs attention, let a supervisor know immediately.
 If you slip, trip, or fall at work no matter how small you think your injury is you should also advise your supervisor.

 See how this toolbox talk works in the app

 • Choose from a pre-loaded library (or upload your own)

 • Schedule and assign topics for any project